-In American Association action, Guy Hecker of the Louisville Colonels pitches complete games to win both ends of a doubleheader.
-The Youngsville, Pennsylvania native does not walk a single batter when he beats the Brooklyn Trolley Dodgers, 5-4 and 8-2.
+In American Association action, Louisvillel right-hander Guy Hecker pitches complete games to win both ends of a doubleheader.
+The Youngsville, Pennsylvania native does not walk a single batter when he beats the Brooklyn Trolley Dodgers at Eclipse Park, 5-4 and 8-2.

-Approximately one thousand people in the crowd of 10,000 fans attending the game at West Side grounds celebrate Independence Day by firing pistols into the air.
-Chicago beats Philadelphia in 12 innings, 5-4.
+Approximately one thousand people in the crowd of 10,000 fans attending the game at Chicago's West Side Grounds celebrate Independence Day by firing pistols into the air.
+The Orphans shoot down the visiting the Philadelphia team in 12 innings, 5-4.

 With two outs and an 0-2 count in the ninth inning, Giant pitcher George Wiltse loses his perfect game when he hits the opposing pitcher, George McQuillan, with a pitch.
 'Hooks' keeps his no-hitter intact when New York wins the 1-0 Polo Grounds contest in the tenth, scoring the winning run on a Philadelphia error.